Why won't my car start? Find what are the common reasons a car won't start and what to do to get your car up and running again.

 The first thing I would to is check your battery cables.
 I would even clean them and then make sure they are tight.
 After that I would take it to an auto parts store to have them load test the battery.
 This will tell you if it is being caused by the battery.

 I think you will find your problem in one of those areas.
 I really doubt that your ignition control module is bad because that would have nothing to do with the lights and radio not working.
 It is possible that it is an ignition switch problem, but that is not likely.

 You will need a few tools to do this testing.
 You should start with a compression test.
 Be sure that all of the spark plugs are out, then disable the ignition system.
-Check each cylinder to see if there are any that are low on compression.
+Using a compression tester kit, check each cylinder to see if there are any that are low on compression.

 The next thing you will need to do is get a fuel pressure tester for your fuel system.
 Be sure to get one that will work for your truck.
 Then simply hook into the fuel system and see what the pressure is.

-To check spark you will need some sort of spark tester.
-I use an inline spark checker available from most parts stores.
+To check spark, you will an inline spark tester.
 This type of tester hooks in between the spark plug wire and the spark plug.
 Then you just try to start the engine and see if the tester lights.

 Keep in mind that there is a Technical Service Bulletin (TSB) for the distributor drive bushing wearing out.
 This could be the source of your problem as well.
 Also, ignition coils and the ignition pickup inside the distributor are common problems with these trucks.

 I have a 2006 Ford Explorer.
 The battery is fully charged and my car won't start.
 When I take the key out of the ignition there is a clicking